-Effective January 1, 2012, the State Dependent Mandate was revised to mirror the Federal Dependent Mandate as it relates to the minimum required age for plans to cover dependents.
-As such, starting with 2012 renewals and new business, a dependent is covered on the parent's policy until the dependent turns age 26, regardless of marital status.
+The State Dependent Mandate mirrors the Federal Dependent Mandate as it relates to the minimum required age for plans to cover dependents.
+A dependent is covered on the parent's policy until the dependent turns age 26, regardless of marital status.

 Financial support from parents is no longer required, and full-time student status is no longer required, except in certain cases of students returning to school from military service.

 The State of Wisconsin requires health insurance plans to cover Autism Spectrum Disorder, including Autism, Asperger's syndrome, and Pervasive Developmental Disorders not otherwise specified.

 Our frequently asked questions provide an overview of your health plan coverage for autism spectrum disorder treatments and help you better understand your options as you discuss treatment options with your child's health care provider.

 If you have any questions, please contact the Customer Care Center at (800) 279-1301.Frequently Asked Questions

 Preventive Care Coverage